gianniskandias/KR-Suite-docker/README.md

-# ATTENTION: THIS REPO HAS BEEN MOVED TO https://github.com/gioargyr/docker-krrasuite
-All tools are in DockerHub with automated build.
-You can just pull the images.
-Give extra attention to each tool's README.md file.

 # KR-SUITE

-This KR-suite docker packs all the linked data tools developed by the [KRR&A team](http://kr.di.uoa.gr/) of the [National and Kapodistrian Univeristy of Athens](http://www.di.uoa.gr/).
+This KR-suite docker packs all the linked data tools developed by the [KRR&A team](http://ai.di.uoa.gr/) of the [National and Kapodistrian Univeristy of Athens](http://www.di.uoa.gr/).
 The KR-suite contains the following open source tools:

 * __[Strabon](http://strabon.di.uoa.gr/).__ Strabon is a spatiotemporal RDF store.
 You can use it to store linked geospatial data that changes over time and pose queries using two popular extensions of SPARQL (GeoSPARQL and stSPARQL).
 Strabon has been shown experimentally to be the most efficient spatiotemporal RDF store available today.
 * __[GeoTriples](http://geotriples.di.uoa.gr/).__ GeoTriples is a tool for transforming geospatial data from their original formats (e.g., shapefiles or spatially-enabled relational databases) into RDF.